HST rebates may apply on a new modular home

 The Inspection Process

-Because a modular home is CSA A277-certified at the factory, Ontario municipalities generally accept the factory inspection in lieu of some field inspections.
+Because a factory-built home is CSA-certified (A277 or Z240MH) at the manufacturing plant, Ontario municipalities generally accept the factory inspection in lieu of some field inspections.
 However, you will still require:

 • Footing and foundation inspection (before pouring)